RasaHQ/rasa/docs/user-guide/connectors/twilio.rst

 Twilio
 ======

-You first have to create a twilio app to get credentials.
+You first have to create a Twilio app to get credentials.
 Once you have them you can add these to your ``credentials.yml``.

 Getting Credentials